We are the oldest in the school so take on lots of responsibilities.

 Bea and Alfie were voted as our School Council representatives for the year; they work with the rest of the council and Miss Garner to discuss ways in which we can help the school and others in our community.

 Class 6 are back with a bang!
 We have hit the ground running, working hard in breakfast study club every morning before school.
 We are all eager to get to school for our drinks and snacks, ready to practise Maths, SPag and Reading questions.

-Now that we have finished writing our excellent explanation texts, we are incredibly excited for our new English unit: spooky stories!
-We are doing our best to scare Miss Gill with our eerie ideas!
+After we finished writing our excellent explanation texts, we were incredibly excited for our new English unit: spooky stories!
+We started the unit using the film Alma from the Literacy Shed.